Curt-Park/Curt-Park.github.io/_posts/2018-06-03-branching-commit-strategies.md

 ## Git commit message [[1](https://chris.beams.io/posts/git-commit/)]

-Carefully written commit messages help contributors gain a better sense of the overall history and even great intuition for detailed changes.
+Carefully written commit messages help contributors gain a better sense of the overall history and even great intuition for the changes.
 In order to create a useful revision history, teams should comply with a commit message convention that defines the following seven rules:

 1. **Separate subject from body with a blank line**: Sometimes a single line is fine when it comes to a very simple change that people can fully understand without difficulties.
 2. **Limit the subject line to 50 characters**: Proper length of title ensures that it is readable.
 GitHub's UI is fully aware of these conventions, so it will warn you if you go over the 50 character limit; any subject line longer than 72 characters will be truncated.